sisu-network/sisu/README.md

 password: password
 ```

+You can run `make dev-mysql-up` (make sure you installed Docker) to initialize databases with default settings

 #### Run ganache-cli

 Download ganache-cli (make sure you have version 6.x) and runs the following commands on 1 different terminals: